Pennsylvania PA Statute of Limitations

 In Pennsylvania, the most common Statutes of Limitation are the two year statute (for personal injury and property damage type claims) and the four year statute (for claims based upon any type of contract (this would include Credit Card collection cases)).

 The big question is “When does the Statute of Limitations on my case expire?”
 On a credit card case, the general answer is Four Years and Thirty Days from the date of the last payment on the account.
+When you are late on a payment by 30 days, you are in default under most credit card contracts.
+The default is when the timing for the Statute of Limitations begins to run.

 Copies of the referenced Pennsylvania statutes are listed for your review.